 Another area to which the concept of the “edge of imagination” applies is the economic-financial system.
 Capitalism, to be the driving force of development, requires the premise of accumulating (investing) ever-new assets.
 To achieve this, it expands into new markets, imposes a specific lifestyle, creates artificial needs (e.g., replacing a perfectly functional phone after a year), and when there’s not enough money for purchasing goods, it ensures access to credit, transferring purchasing power from the future.
 This mechanism – undoubtedly immensely effective for decades – has led to a situation where today most countries in the world cannot bear additional debt, even under record-low interest rates.
 Moreover, the fact that some increasingly lived on credit while others accumulated greater wealth has resulted in an enormous income disparity – according to Oxfam, the wealth of the world’s top 1% exceeds that of the remaining 99%!
 In such a situation, it is difficult not to see that the economic-financial system, in its current form, has reached its limits.
 However, there is a lack of imagination (ideas) on how to change it without causing catastrophe.

-The “limits of the imagination” also apply to the political system, democracy.
-In the era of widespread media dependence, voters have become objects of manipulation.
-In this situation, power is increasingly being won by those who use populism and/or nationalism to play out human fear.
+“The edges of imagination” also apply to the political system, democracy.
+In an era of widespread media dependence, voters have become subjects of manipulation.
+In this situation, power increasingly falls into the hands of those who exploit populism and/or nationalism to play on human fears.

 Published: Parkiet, 28.03.2020